ianfhunter/TeamCrab/README.md

   * Wait until the end of the game.
   * A summary of the report will be displayed on the screen, with the full report written to report.csv in the game's working directory.

+## Game console trace
+When running the game, information related to the current progress of modules is displayed in the console.
+The game time is printed to the console every turn.
+A turn equates to an hour of work in the game.
+The time displayed takes the form "hour:minutes GMT" as a 24-hour clock.

+The progress of each module currently being worked on is printed every turn that the assigned team is "working".
+Teams are considered to be working from 9:00 to 17:00 local time.
+An example of the output of the progress of a module is:

+"Module: Sample Module - Actual Progress: 42.7 - Expected Progress: 45.0 - Target End Progress: 50"

+First the name of the module is printed.
+After this, there are 3 values related to the progress of the module.
+In this context, progress means the amount of person-hours that have been put into the module so far.
+The "Actual Progress" is the number of hours of work that have actually been put into the module so far.
+The "Expected Progress" is the number of hours of work that should have been put in based on estimates.
+The "Target End Progress" is the total number of hours that need to be put into the module for it to be completed fully.

+When a module is completed, a message will be printed to the console.
+For example, "Team C's module has completed".

+When a team has no module assigned during a working hour and are sitting idle, a warning will be printed to the console.
+For example, "Warning: Team Team B has no module assigned".

 ##Attributions:
 * Map Image - http://dezignus.com/vector-world-map/#more-912
 * Man Icon - Man by Tamiko Young from The Noun Project http://thenounproject.com/term/man/12173/